 Really, this ganache drip recipe has just two ingredients!

-Beautiful drip cakes continue to be hugely popular and thankfully, this cake trend is surprisingly easy to achieve no matter what your level of cake decorating!
+Beautiful chocolate drip cakes continue to be hugely popular and thankfully, this trending cake design is surprisingly easy to achieve no matter what your level of cake decorating!

 Ganache- What is the Best Ratio of Chocolate to Cream to Use?